-\subsection{An example}
+\subsection{An Example}

-Defining $B = 4$, $N = 2$, $T_v = 12$, and $T_u = 6$, we select $k_v = T_v - T_u - N + 1 = 5$, $k_u = T_u - N + 1 = 5$, and $n = T_v - 2N + 2 + B = 14$.
+Defining $B = 4$, $N = 2$, $T_{\mathrm{v}} = 12$, and $T_{\mathrm{u}} = 6$, we select $k_{\mathrm{v}} = T_{\mathrm{v}} - T_{\mathrm{u}} - N + 1 = 5$, $k_{\mathrm{u}} = T_{\mathrm{u}} - N + 1 = 5$, and $n = T_{\mathrm{v}} - 2N + 2 + B = 14$.
 The sum rate in this construction is given by:

-Given that $k_v = 5$ and $k_u = 5$, the proportion of urgent messages in the data stream corresponds to a 1:1 ratio with the proportion of less urgent messages.
+Given that $k_{\mathrm{v}} = 5$ and $k_{\mathrm{u}} = 5$, the proportion of urgent messages in the data stream corresponds to a 1:1 ratio with the proportion of less urgent messages.
 If we encode these two streams separately while maintaining the same ratio, the resulting maximal sum rate is:

-Clearly, our proposed codes have a relevant gain in sum rate by 10.9\% over separate encoding.
+Clearly, our proposed codes have a relevant gain in sum rate by 13.0\% over separate encoding.

-The following figure illustrates the generator matrix in different channels.
-In this case, $\beta \in GF(121)\backslash GF(11)$.
-Taking $\beta = 11$ as an example, the other elements are all in $GF(11)$.
-Subsequently, we outline the decoder steps in a channel with burst or random erasures.
+Fig. \ref{example1}, \ref{example2} present the same generator matrix in burst or random erasure channel.
+We set $\beta = 0 \cdot 11+1\cdot 11 \in GF(121)\backslash GF(11)$ as an example, the other elements are all in $GF(11)$.
+Subsequently, we outline the decoding steps in the following two scenarios with burst or random erasures.

 \textbf{-Length-B burst-}